Choupan/drawNemenyi/README.md

 ## drawNemenyi
-drawNemenyi is a MATLAB function which plot results of Nemenyi's post-hoc test for the Friedman test in a camera ready quality.
+drawNemenyi is a MATLAB function which plot results of Nemenyi's post-hoc test for the Friedman test.

+The output of the function is a publication quality .tiff file.

 Follow the instruction of Demo.m file to familiarze yourself with the function.